lujingweihh/lujingweihh.github.io/_pages/about.md

 I'm actively involved in academic services.
 I have been serving as a reviewer for various intenational journals and conferences.
 I was a Guest Editor of the [IEEE Journal of Radio Frequency Identification](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7433271).

 At present, I am dedicated to open-sourcing nonlinear optimal control algorithms, especially ADP and reinforcement learning (ADPRL), and further establishing a tool library of nonlinear optimal control.
 Please refer to my Repo: [ADPRL for nonlinear optimal control](https://github.com/lujingweihh/Adaptive-dynamic-programming-algorithms).
-You are welcome to contact me if you are interested in this work.
+Please feel free to contact me if you are interested in this work.

 `Please feel free to contact me at: lujingweihh@gmail.com/jingweilu@ieee.org`